James Clarke White (dermatologist): Contributions

 White is one of the namesakes of Darier–White disease, having discovered it independently of Ferdinand-Jean Darier.

 He also wrote a book, Dermatitis Venenata, published in 1887.

 Personal life

-White was born on July 7, 1833, in Belfast, Maine; his father was a shipbuilder and banker and a father of seven, and although his family was mostly of Scotch-Irish descent, one of his great-grandmothers came to the US from Vienna.
+White was born on July 7, 1833, in Belfast, Maine; his father was a shipbuilder, banker and a father of seven.
+Although his family was mostly of Scotch-Irish descent, one of his great-grandmothers came to the US from Vienna.
 He was a Unitarian, for most of his life attending the First Church in Boston.

 He married Martha Anna Ellis in 1862; they had three sons.
 His son Charles J. White took over his medical practice in 1914, and became Edivard Wigylesicorth Professor of Dermatology at Harvard and chair of the Harvard dermatology department.
 His grandson, James Clarke White, was also a professor at Harvard Medical School.

 He died at his home in Boston on January 6, 1916.